European shares buoyed by talk of negative ECB rates

 By Tricia Wright

-LONDON, Nov 20 European shares inched higher on Wednesday, recovering some of their poise after weakness in the previous session, with traders citing a report that the European Central Bank was mulling setting negative deposit rates.
+LONDON, Nov 20 European shares advanced on Wednesday, recovering from weakness in the previous session, with traders citing a report that the European Central Bank was mulling setting negative deposit rates.

 Traders cited a Bloomberg report that said the ECB was considering a cut in the deposit rate to minus 0.1 percent from the current zero, for the move in the market.